BaileyDalton007/USNEWS_Exploratory_Data_Analysis/README.md

 ![png](README_files/README_16_0.png)

-Here as well we can see the importants of a >1400 decreasing and the concentration of 1000-1199 and 1200-1399 scores increasing.
+Here as well we can see the importance of a >1400 decreasing and the concentration of 1000-1199 and 1200-1399 scores increasing.
 It can also be noted that some of the later buckets do not go up to 100% because of those <800 scores that were dropped earlier.

-### Enrollment Numbers
+## Enrollment Numbers

 Here we can see enrollment numbers based on rank of both undergraduate and graduate students.

 ![png](README_files/README_18_0.png)

-#### Observations
+### Observations
-It is clear that size of the school does not really affect rank.
+It is clear that size of the school's undergraduate population does not really affect rank, but we can see that the very top schools tend to have a high number of graduate students.
 We can see that there are considerably less graduate students at most schools than there are undergraduate students